Itsyourdriver/itsyourdriver.github.io/content/services/_index.md

 (if the above extension isn't compatible with your browser (ex: you are using chrome), you might want to consider switching to something such as [Firefox](https://www.firefox.com/en-US/) or [LibreWolf](https://librewolf.net/).)

-Alternatively you can find a redirector extension to add entries automatically, however I won't be providing examples for those as I do not use them.
+Alternatively you can find a generic redirector extension instead which should work on other browsers, however I won't be providing examples or links for those as I do not use them.

 ## Why won't you add these to the public instance lists of each frontend?
 As of now, I don't know if my server can handle it.
 However, it's also because a few I use personally, and would rather not have them blocked.
 While I do take pre-emptive measures (such as using Anubis to prevent bots from scraping, etc), The only service that I see NOT getting blocked if there's more usage is Redlib, due to it being routed through Reddit's Onion Service.
 Otherwise, LibreMDb should be fine, since the official instance seems just fine despite my almost daily usage of it.